tokamak-network/Tokamak-zk-EVM-contracts/README.md

 Polygon zkEVM: A Type 3 zk-Rollup, Polygon zkEVM aims for EVM equivalence, providing high security and compatibility with existing Ethereum tools, suitable for high-value transactions.

-Linea: Developed by ConsenSys, Linea is a Type 3 zkEVM that executes native bytecode, aiming for future Type 2 compatibility to enhance scalability while maintaining Ethereum-like security.

 ## Test Suite
 Each verifier is subjected to a series of tests designed to assess: